Our Week With Daniel & ClaraJuly 3, 2018

+Our Week With Daniel & ClaraJuly 3, 2018**

 Let’s keep a notebook.
 Let’s keep a notebook of curiosities and thoughts.
 In that notebook everything will exist together from the greatest insights to the meagre list, and nothing will feel out of place.
 In its structure it will mimic the conscious life of the living subject, not fixed and focused like a treaties or tome.
 Instead it captures life caught in the turmoil and flux of the living present.
 It cannot be said to be a book in any finished sense, just the tangle of knots and notes that entwine themselves together and, at points, fall apart.
 It may be possible to slander this notebook.
 It is not a book.
 This not-book, this knot-book, is simply the crashing debris of human thoughts collated on the page.
 If the slanderers were to get hold of this notebook they may reveal all kinds of inconsistencies, and charge it with the most obscene hypocrisy.
 Yet we do not see hypocrisies, but instead the journal of an adventurer, whose journey takes them always to unexpected places.
 Their only crime is the hypocrisy that is called living.

-In this fifth part of our interview with The Underground Film Studio, Bradley Tuck discusses the ideas behind Film Panic Magazine with its creators Daniel Fawcett and Clara Pais.
-We discuss contemporary filmmakers, issues facing filmmakers in the contemporary world and what books Daniel and Clara like to read in their spare time
+In this fifth part of our interview with Daniel & Clara, Bradley Tuck talks with them about the ideas behind their publication Film Panic Magazine.
+They discuss contemporary filmmakers, issues facing filmmakers in the contemporary world and what books Daniel and Clara like to read in their spare time

 To Read PDFs of Film Panic or purchase paper copies visit their website here.